 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential and proprietary information could be compromised by disclosure during this type of litigation.
 In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments.
-If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of our common stock, should a market therefor ever develop.
+If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of our common stock.